 - Photocopy of National ID card or Drivers licence or Voters card which is issued within recent five years (For Nigerians)

 Depending on your visa type, additional documents may be requested.
-See the South Korean Embassy’s website for more information.
+See the South Korean Embassy’s website for more information and updates on requirements.

 Other South Korea Visa Requirements…